fordee/shotty/README.md

 # snapshotalyzer3000

-Utility to manage EC2 instances
+Utility to manage EC2 snapshots.
+Safely take snapshots of your EC2 instances.

 ## About

 An AWS utility that manages EC2 instances.
+Groups of instances can be handled together with the tag Project:<name>.

 ## Configuration